Bylaws of the Association

 Meetings shall be conducted according to Robert’s Rules of Order (current edition).

-ARTICLE VII — RIGHT OF PETITION
+ARTICLE VII — MEMBERSHIP REFERENDA

 Section 1.
 Voting at the Annual Business Meeting

 A. The membership of the Association may petition to place an item of business before the membership at the annual business meeting.
-This petition must have 20 signatures of voting members of the Association and be presented to the Executive Board at least 90 days before the annual business meeting.
+This petition must have 20 signatures of voting members of the Association and be presented to the Executive Board at least 60 days before the annual business meeting.

 B. The text of a petition and the signatories of the petition shall be made available to the membership no less than 30 days prior to the annual business meeting.